 The Overlooked Shelf‑Life Failure: Moisture Gradients and Migration

-One of the most common “surprise” issues with challenging actives in gummies is that the product isn’t finished when it comes out of the mold.
-Gummies continue to equilibrate after depositing-during curing and again inside packaging.
+One of the most common surprises with tricky actives in gummies: the product isn't finished when it comes out of the mold.
+Gummies continue to equilibrate—during curing and again inside packaging.

 When moisture moves, dissolved materials can move with it.
-That means a batch can look excellent at release, then develop problems later that are hard to troubleshoot because the manufacturing run itself looked normal.
+That means a batch can look excellent at release but develop problems later—problems that are hard to troubleshoot because the manufacturing run itself looked normal.

 - Gummies are deposited and begin curing as moisture redistributes from the core toward the surface.